dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 **Our system will try to renew the subscription and collect the payment once a week** during that period.
 You will be notified about the outcome of these attempts.

 <info>
 You can manually retry the payments for subscription renewal fees.
-You can simply [retry the payment for the corresponding invoice](/articles/account-invoice-history#retrying).
+This article shows you how to [retry the payment for the corresponding invoice](/articles/account-invoice-history#retrying).
 </info>

 <note>